tvanceparker/drug-test-checker/README.md

 This project runs entirely on the device.
 The app lets the user pick a device-local daily time to run the check (defaults to 03:10).
 Results, snapshots, and credentials are stored locally.

-Features

-- User-manageable daily check time (defaults to 03:10 device-local).

-- Local profile storage: 7-digit PIN and 4-letter last4 in SharedPreferences.

-- CSV logging: `files/drug_test_logs.csv` with header `timestamp,pin,last4,message`.

-- HTML snapshots saved under `files/html/` with an `index.txt` the in-app viewer uses.

-- Actionable notifications: Acknowledge stops repeats for that day; swipe/dismiss behavior can resurface required notifications.

-- Debugging: unrecognized responses and short HTML snippets written to `files/dtc_debug.txt`.

-Build & install

-1. Ensure Android SDK and JDK are available and a device or emulator is connected.
-## Drug Test Checker (Android)
+# Drug Test Checker (Android)

 Small on-device Android app that checks https://drugtestcheck.com for whether a saved profile is required to test on a given day.
 The project runs entirely on the device and stores profiles, logs, and snapshots locally.
 The user selects a device-local daily time for the check (default: 03:10).

-## Features
+Status
+- Core app implemented: scheduling, local profiles (7-digit PIN + last4), CSV logging, HTML snapshots, and in-app snapshot viewer.
+- Actionable notifications implemented (Acknowledge / Dismiss).
+- Optional automatic error reporting integrated with Sentry.
+Telemetry is opt-in (toggle in main UI).
+Manual debug-send button exists.

+Quick features
-- User-manageable daily check time (defaults to 03:10 device-local).
+- Set device-local daily check time (default: 03:10).
-- Local profile storage: 7-digit PIN and 4-letter last4 saved in the app's SharedPreferences (local only).
+- Local profile storage: 7-digit PIN and 4-letter last4 (SharedPreferences).
-- CSV logging: `files/drug_test_logs.csv` with header `timestamp,pin,last4,message`.
+- CSV logging: `files/drug_test_logs.csv` (header: `timestamp,pin,last4,message`).
-- HTML snapshots saved under `files/html/` with an `index.txt` used by the in-app snapshot viewer.
+- HTML snapshots: saved under `files/html/` with `index.txt` for in-app viewer.
-- Actionable notifications: Acknowledge stops repeats for that day; swipe/dismiss handling can resurface required notifications.
-- Debugging: unrecognized responses and short HTML snippets written to `files/dtc_debug.txt`.
+- Debugging: `files/dtc_debug.txt` holds short HTML snippets and parse dumps for unrecognized responses.

-## Build & install
+Build & install (developer)
 1. Ensure Android SDK and JDK are installed and a device or emulator is connected.

 2. From the repository root: